Lin Zhao: Themes

-Lin Zhao's available writings are uncompromising, assertive, aggressive.
-Often utilizing her knowledge of history and classical Chinese literature.
-They are a melting pot infused with Christian sentiments, allusions to classical Chinese writings, calls for the end of the Bandits (The Communist Party) and exaltations of freedom.
+Lin Zhao's available writings often utilize her knowledge of history and classical Chinese literature.
+They are influenced by various ideas, including Christian sentiments, allusions to classical Chinese writings, and calls for the end of the Bandits (The Communist Party).

 An example of her melting pot of thinking is the topic of suicide, her ideals of the "Chinese code of honor" that is typified by a Confucian scholar who dies before he accepts dishonor clashes with her Christianity.
 In her writing "Father's blood" (his death a suicide) Lin Zhao tries to deal with that dissonance within her heart.
 She asserted that his suicide was not an act of futility but one of resistance, refusing to bend to the communist state.

 She writes as recounted in blood letters "Blood!
 Blood!
 As a Christian I wish to plead with all the Christian churches and the Holy Sea in Rome: judge the multitude of suicides in mainland China with fairness! ...
 Do not view all the suicides of the victims of Communist ... rule as spiritual evil!
 God's gift of life should have been in itself beautiful! therefore it is sin to lightly dispose of it! ...
 But it is precisely in order to protect the beauty, dignity, freedom, and purity of life that multitudes of victims in China have forsaken their precious lives in resolute protest against the defilement and trampling of life ...
 I imagine that the Heavenly Father will not necessarily pronounce their suicides sinful but will instead pardon the afflicted souls with compassion!
 Therefore, righteous and holy churches, please hold a memorial service or a holy Mass for the repose of the soul, for those who died under the tyrannical rule in mainland China."

 Lin Zhao contracted these suicides with the Buddhist monks whose temples were forced to draw up 'patriotic covenants' refusing to chant sutras to expiate the sins of counterrevolutionaries who had died.